juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ## <a name="forFeature">Separating state into modules with forFeature(...)</a>

 So our application state will be influenced my many things we do.
 We would divide those actions and areas of our application into different modules.
-Also if you want to keep your application in a structured manner you will separeate it into different modules which provide you more maintainability and overview about what your application is really doing and where you have to search for things like components, maybe pipes, directives etc.
+This helps keeping everything more maintainable and it's much easier to navigate through the codebase.

-You would possibly introduce a module which encapsulates and abstracts all your customer related things.
-So you application _could_ look like this:
+As a result, you would possibly introduce a module which encapsulates and abstracts all your customer related things.
+So your application _could_ look like this:

 ```
 app